ludios/tagmyrebase/README.md

 tagmyrebase
 ===========

-See the docstring or --help in `tagmyrebase.py`
+See the docstring or --help in `tagmyrebase`

 This is designed for simple use cases, where you need to keep rebasing a few patches on top of upstream.